asif536/House_Price_Predictor/README.md

 # Washington House Predictor Model
-This is the Machine Learning Programme that predict the housing price of WashingtonDC By analysing the house prices that are previously sold.
+This is the Machine Learning Programme that predict the housing price of WashingtonDC By analysing the house prices that are previously sold ,it make used of Linear regrations by gradient descent algorithm.

 # Hardware Requirements
  Ram               - 1GB And Above